icon-project/IIPs/IIPS/iip-draft_btp.md

 * [Network Address](#network-address)

-  A string for addressing blockchain network
+  A string to identify blockchain network

 * [BTP Address](#btp-address)

-  URI for addressing a resource in a blockchain
+  A string of URL for locating an account of the blockchain network

 * [Relay Message](#relay-message)

-  A message that the relay sends to the blockchain.
+  A message that a relay sends to the blockchain.

 * [BTP Message](#btp-message)

-  Standardized message delivered between blockchains
+  Standardized messages delivered between different blockchains

 * [BTP Message Center(BMC)](#btp-message-center)

-  It accepts a message from a relay (Relay Message).
+  BMC accepts messages from a relay (Relay Messages).
-  A Relay Message contains standardized messages(BTP Messages) and proof of existence of them.
+  A Relay Message contains standardized messages(BTP Messages) and proof of existence for these messages.
-  Corresponding BMV is used for verifying and decoding the Relay Message.
-  Then the BMC processes BTP Messages.
+  Corresponding BMV will verify and decode the Relay Message, then the BMC will process the BTP Messages.

-  If the destination of the message isn't current BMC, then it's sent to the next BMC reaching the destination.
+  If the destination of the message isn't current BMC, then it's sent to the next BMC to reach its destination.
-  If current BMC is the destination, then it's dispatched to corresponding BSH.
+  If current BMC is the destination, then it's dispatched to the corresponding BSH.
-  If there is no way to handle the message, then it sends an error back to the source.
+  If the message cannot be processed, then it sends an error back to the source.

 * [BTP Message Verifier(BMV)](#btp-message-verifier)

-  It verifies a Relay Message and decodes it into BTP Messages.
+  BMV verifies a Relay Message and decodes it into BTP Messages.

 * [BTP Service Handler(BSH)](#btp-service-handler)

-  It handles BTP Messages of the service.
-It also sends messages according to the service scenario.
+  BSH handles BTP Messages of the service.
+It also sends messages according to different service scenarios.

 ### Network Address